 - The more we use public transit the better it will get!
 U-Pass revenues will help Halifax Transit to pay for improved services all over our city.

 Yes.
-As a full-time student you will be assessed the U-Pass fee for the winter term ($99), along with your other fees.
-As soon as the U-Pass fee has been paid and you have obtained your student ID, you may pick up your pass at the Business Office and begin using it right away.
+As a full-time student in a program with an overall program delivery of ‘Blended’ with an in-person class component, you will be assessed the U-Pass fee for the winter term ($100), along with your other fees.
+As soon as the U-Pass fee has been paid and you have obtained your student ID, you may obtain your pass at the Business Office and begin using it right away.

 If you have lost your U-Pass there are several steps you may take.
 Listed below are recommended contacts in sequential order: